Metacognition & Self-Regulated Learning: Empowering Independent Learners

 Help pupils plan, monitor and evaluate their learning — practical, evidence-informed strategies for Bangladeshi classrooms.

 Help your pupils learn how to learn.
-This course translates cutting-edge research into practical routines that build students’ ability to plan, monitor and evaluate their own work.
-Drawing on the Education Endowment Foundation’s seven recommendations, you’ll see how explicit teaching of thinking strategies can add substantial progress within a year.
+This course translates the strongest international research on metacognition into simple, practical routines that help pupils plan, monitor and evaluate their own learning — every day, in every subject, even in large and high-pressure Bangladeshi classrooms.
+Drawing on the Education Endowment Foundation’s seven recommendations, you’ll learn how explicitly teaching thinking strategies can add substantial progress within a year and build genuine independence.

 What to expect